China puts $6 trillion price tag on its climate plan

 Stern said China does not expect public finance to support its climate goals and that it is likely to attract investment as it adopts new technologies.

-Earlier on Tuesday, Chinese Vice Premier Wang Yang told a panel moderated by former U.S. Treasury Secretary Hank Paulson that 750,000 electric vehicles were sold in China last year, three times more than the year before, “giving great opportunities and profit to companies like Tesla (TSLA.O) and BYD (Auto) (0285.HK)”.
+Earlier on Tuesday, Chinese Vice Premier Wang Yang told a panel moderated by former U.S. Treasury Secretary Hank Paulson that 750,000 electric vehicles were sold in China last year, three times more than the year before, “giving great opportunities and profit to companies like Tesla and BYD (Auto) ”.

 “To tackle climate change is both a challenge and an opportunity,” Wang said.